Raiondesu/vuse-rx/docs/api/use-rx-state.md

 Same as `deep`, but does a simple shallow replacement for builtin types, like Array, Date, RegExp and Error.

 You can control what counts as builtin by setting the `strategyContext` parameter in options:
-- to add to current builtins
+- to add to default builtins
   ```ts
   import { defaultBuiltin } from 'vuse-rx';